 Pipeline operators can work at a computer in an industrial control center, monitoring levels for temperature, pressure and other variables.
 They operate pumps and manifolds to initiate flow of liquids into refineries or electrical generators.
 In the case of natural gas, operators also control the use of compressors, scrubbers and refrigeration equipment to convert the material into liquid or gas, as necessary.

 Operators also directly observe pipes, system tanks and other equipment for leaks or other damage and communicate with the operators in the control room to ensure safe operation within standards and regulations.
 In instances when operations approach limits, pipeline operators are responsible for taking appropriate corrective actions.
 Operators may also perform repair and maintenance work.

-According to the U.S. Bureau of Labor Statistics (BLS) as of May 2013, gas plant operators earned an average annual income of $62,770, and petroleum pump system operators, refinery operators and gaugers earned an average of $61,350 per year.
-Jobs in these fields are expected to see moderate to rapid decline from 2012 to 2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS) as of May 2018, gas plant operators earned an average annual income of $65,830, and petroleum pump system operators, refinery operators and gaugers earned an average of $66,020 per year.
+Jobs in these fields are expected to see only moderate growth--and in some cases a decline--from 2018 to 2028.

 Requirements to Become a Pipeline Operator

 Knowledge required by a pipeline operator includes operation and repair of mechanical systems, computer systems and applied mathematics, as well as safety and operational regulations.
 Problem-solving and communication skills are essential for preventing incidents before and during operations.

 On-the-job training and apprenticeship programs are common, though employers prefer applicants with some postsecondary education or training in mechanical engineering, chemical engineering, electrical systems or a related field.
 Experience or technical coursework with hydraulics and industrial systems is beneficial.